A complete guide to sewing for beginners

 Zig zag stitch

 3 step zig zag stitch is a less frequently used but essential stitch.
 It is a common addition to all but the most basic machines and is used, like zig zag stitch, to attach elastic.
-This stitch allows for more stretch than a regular zig zag stitch and so is great for
+This stitch allows for more stretch than a regular zig zag stitch.

 Lightning stitch/stretch stitch